MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ### -Refresh

-Refreshes the cache of installed commands.
+Indicates that this cmdlet refreshes the cache of installed commands.
 The command cache is created when the session starts.
 It enables the `Get-Command` cmdlet to get commands from modules that are not imported into the session.